 Why is Worcester launching this program?

 The primary goals of Worcester Community Choice Aggregation are to move Worcester toward sustainability goals while providing a City-vetted alternative to electricity supply offers in the marketplace with stable pricing and consumer protections.
 Through Worcester Community Choice, the City can integrate additional renewable energy into the City’s electricity supply above the state-required minimum.

-Is Worcester the only community in Massachusetts implementing this kind of program?
+Is Worcester the only community in Massachusetts that has implemented this kind of program?

 No. Municipal electricity aggregation has been building momentum across Massachusetts.
-Worcester will join more than 140 other Massachusetts communities that already have aggregations.
-Recent aggregations started implementing “green” aggregations like the Worcester program, which increase the amount of renewable electricity in the community’s electricity supply beyond the minimum amount that electrical suppliers are required by state law to purchase.
+Worcester joined more than 140 other Massachusetts communities that already have aggregations.
+Increasingly, communities are implementing “green” aggregations like the Worcester program, which increase the amount of renewable electricity in the community’s electricity supply beyond the minimum amount that electrical suppliers are required by state law to purchase.

 What will change for me with this program?

 You will see two key changes as a result of participating in the Worcester Community Choice Aggregation:

 - On the Supply Services portion of your National Grid electricity bill, you will see Direct Energy, the aggregation program supplier, listed as your electricity supplier instead of National Grid

 - The price National Grid uses to calculate the Supply Services portion of your National Grid electricity bill will change from their Basic Service price to the Worcester Community Choice Aggregation price.

 Everything else will remain the same.
 You will continue to receive your bill from National Grid, you will continue to pay National Grid, and you will continue to call National Grid if your power goes out.